IBM/dbb/Pipeline/README.md

 CreateUCDComponentVersion | This sample reads the DBB Build Report to generate a UCD Shiplist and to run the BUZTOOL.sh command to create a new UCD Component version.
 Both Codestation and the external Artifact Repository is supported. | [CreateUCDComponentVersion/README.md](CreateUCDComponentVersion/README.md)
 DeployUCDComponentVersion | This sample can be use to deploy an application component version into a specific environment. | [DeployUCDComponentVersion/README.md](DeployUCDComponentVersion/README.md)
 RunIDZCodeReview | This sample reads the DBB Build Report, assembles an JCL to run IDZ Code Review on Z/OS in Batch. | [RunIDZCodeReview/README.md](RunIDZCodeReview/README.md)
+PublishSharedInterfaces | This sample script implements a publishing mechanism of interfaces to a common git repository for shared interfaces. | [PublishSharedInterfaces/README.md](PublishSharedInterfaces/README.md)